-[Thanks to POWERLINE for the "pick"]
+[Thanks to POWERLINE for its "pick" reference to this post]

 There they go again.
 Once again, by placing the responsibility for the impending government shutdown squarely on the shoulders of Republicans, the major media have demonstrated that they do not understand how the partisan bias of their reporters — sometimes implicit and unwitting, sometimes not — distorts their reporting of “simple” facts.
 Here, for example, is the lede of Lori Montgomery’s and David Farenthold lead article in the Washington Post this morning: